MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 <a href="https://github.com/MinghuiChen43/awesome-trustworthy-deep-learning/blob/master/FULL_LIST.md#privacy">:open_file_folder: [<b><i>Full List of Privacy</i></b>]</a>.

+- In-Context Unlearning: Language Models as Few Shot Unlearners. [[paper]](https://arxiv.org/abs/2310.07579)
+  - Martin Pawelczyk, Seth Neel, Himabindu Lakkaraju.
+  - Key Word: Machine Unlearning; Large Language Models.
+  - <details><summary>Digest</summary> This paper focuses on "machine unlearning," the process of efficiently removing the influence of specific training data on a trained model.
+This concept has gained attention due to privacy regulations like the "Right to be Forgotten."
+The paper introduces a new approach called "In-Context Unlearning" for large language models (LLMs), which does not require updating the model parameters.
+Instead, it provides training instances with modified labels and additional correctly labeled data when making predictions.
+Experimental results show that this method effectively removes specific information from the training data while maintaining competitive performance compared to existing unlearning methods that rely on model parameter access.

 - Be Careful What You Smooth For: Label Smoothing Can Be a Privacy Shield but Also a Catalyst for Model Inversion Attacks. [[paper]](https://arxiv.org/abs/2310.06549)
   - Lukas Struppek, Dominik Hintersdorf, Kristian Kersting.
   - Key Word: Model Inversion Attack; Label Smoothing.